 - I find it helpful to use a stitch marker to mark the beginning of the round

-- The pattern uses a stitch to decrease two stitches at once.
-This helps to preserve the Eye of Partridge pattern.
-I chose the "Sl2-K1-P2sso" to do so, but feel free to use another double decrease.
+- The pattern uses a stitch to decrease two stitches at once, which helps to preserve the Eye of Partridge pattern.
+I chose the “Sl2-K1-P2sso” to do so, but feel free to use another double decrease.
 TinCanKnits has a great how-to explaining the Sl2-K1-P2sso

 - If you’d like to adjust the number of stitches for the cast-on, make sure it’s a multiple of two.
 For the decrease, place the four decrease points (Sl2-K1-P2sso) equidistant in the row – the exact placement doesn’t matter

 - If multiple numbers are given for the different sizes, they are given in the following format: Small (Large).
-E.g. 'CO 92 (100)' means you cast on 92 sts for the small size and 100 for the larger
+For example, ‘CO 92 (100)’ means you cast on 92 sts for the small size and 100 for the larger

 Double Brim Alternatives